 Utilizing ride-share companies such as Lyft or Uber are always great options on game days, especially when you’ll be drinking.
 We’d suggest having your driver drop you somewhere a few blocks from Ryan Field to avoid any congestion in the area!
 It’s a beautiful area, so a small walk will be very enjoyable.
 The same goes for when you’re leaving the stadium – things can get very congested, so plan to walk a few blocks before calling an Uber/Lyft.
 You’ll get one much quicker this way.

 For more information on getting to Ryan Field, check out Northwestern Athletics’ Football Transportation Guide.

 When it comes to your pre-game options at Northwestern Football games, it pays off to plan.
 Whether you just want to grab a bite and head to the game, hit up a bar for a few drinks, or full-on tailgate, there are limitations to all options, so it’s good to have a game plan going into the experience.

-If you want to tailgate in the heart of the action, either find someone with a pass to a nearby lot, or you could utilize Tailgater Concierge (more details below) on the Canal Shores Golf Course.
+If you want to tailgate in the heart of the action, either find someone with a pass to a nearby lot, or you could utilize Tailgater Concierge (more details below) on the Canal Shores Golf Course – Hole 3.

-If you end up in one of the general parking lots, remember, they will all require you to take a shuttle to the stadium!
+One thing to note – the general parking lots require you to take a shuttle to the stadium!
 Be sure to account for that in your timing for the day.
-You don’t want to miss the kick-off!
+You don’t want to miss the kick-off.

-If you’re planning on hosting your own tailgate, be sure to check out our other blogs:
+If you’re planning on hosting your own tailgate, be sure to check out our other popular blogs:

 If you’d like to purchase tickets to Northwestern’s Wildcat alley – you can do so here!
 Wildcat Alley typically opens 3 hours before kick-off and has live entertainment, a Northwestern Marching Band performance, and quite a few food trucks available.
 It’s a very family-friendly event!